 Wilkinson's data included a approximately 1600 sites with no documentary evidence for their names.
 These were mostly small quarries and gravel pits (typically used for building or road materials), isolated shafts etc. Wilkinson assigned names to these sites based on nearby features (typically topographic or farm names).
 It was decided to revert them to just that shown on the map.
 The facility to search by distance from a specified grid reference, latitude/longitude or post code allows such unnamed sites near a given location to be displayed.

-Wilkinson provided 6-figure grid references for sites with known locations.
+Wilkinson provided 6-figure British National grid references for sites with known locations.
 As far as can be ascertained, he plotted the locations from projections of microfilmed 6" map sheets.
 Consequently, a number of such locations were found to be in error – though generally not to a significant degree.

 Duplicated data have been eliminated and minor corrections have been made.